vlang/vab/README.md

 E.g.: `sudo apt install openjdk-8-jdk`

 ### termux !!
-You must install java
+You must install java-17 and few more thing:

 ```bash
 pkg install openjdk-17 aapt apksigner dx ecj
 ```
-and download, unzip and set enviroment variable to sdk and ndk from https://github.com/Lzhiyong/termux-ndk/releases you mayba will have to set sdk version into compatible with ndk (`sdkmanager install/uninstall platform-version`) and enjoy use vab !
+Download, unzip and set enviroment variable to sdk and ndk from https://github.com/Lzhiyong/termux-ndk/releases you mayba will have to set sdk version into compatible with ndk (`sdkmanager install/uninstall platform-version`) and enjoy use vab !